Artexety/inflatecpp/README.md

 [RFC 1951: DEFLATE specification](https://www.ietf.org/rfc/rfc1951.txt)

-In the future, I will probably add gzip format support according to: [RFC 1952: GZIP specification](https://www.ietf.org/rfc/rfc1952.txt)
+In the future, I will probably add [gzip](https://www.ietf.org/rfc/rfc1952.txt) format support.

 __Inflate++__ is less than 900 lines of C++ (excluding aproximatly 100 lines of the adler checksum implementation), and decompresses faster than the original zlib method.